 - The Energy Information Collector is a UE function with some or all of the following responsibilities, depending on its current configuration:

 - Acquires an Energy Information collection configuration from the Energy Information AF.
+The Energy Information collection configuration may include configuration directing it to collect energy consumption information from the UE at different granularities, e.g. UE, PDU Session and/or QoS flow, as described in clause 5.51.2.3 of TS 23.501 [72] and/or for individual applications.

 - Subscribes to and consumes Network Energy Information from the Energy Information AF according to the Energy Information collection configuration.